Why Your Nervous System Feels So Switched On

 Your nervous system is probably just exhausted from carrying too much for too long.

-And sometimes the goal isn’t “fixing” yourself.
+And sometimes the goal is not fixing yourself.

-It’s just giving your body a chance to exhale.
+It is giving your body a chance to exhale.

-Calm Magnesium Cream →
+Shop Calm Magnesium Cream

 Leave a comment

-Please note, comments must be approved before they are published
+Please note, comments need to be approved before they are published.